Standards

 Farmed Atlantic salmon

 Salmon reared by Producers with RSPCA Approved certification have a well-managed environment with clean, oxygen-rich water with plenty of space for swimming, protection from predators and handling in a low-stress manner.
+The RSPCA Approved Farming Scheme Standard is just one of the ways we work to improve salmon welfare, see here what the RSPCA advocates for.

 Note: Exemptions to specific standards on particular sites may be granted on rare occasions, but only where the RSPCA can see that animal welfare is not compromised.